OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 ---
-title: Build an Outlook add-in with a JSON manifest (preview)
+title: Build an Outlook add-in with a Teams manifest (preview)
 description: Learn how to build a simple Outlook task pane add-in with a JSON manifest. ms.date: 05/24/2022 ms.prod: outlook ms.localizationpriority: high
 ---

-# Build an Outlook add-in with a JSON manifest (preview)
+# Build an Outlook add-in with a Teams manifest (preview)

 In this article, you'll walk through the process of building an Outlook task pane add-in that displays at least one property of a selected message.
-This add-in will use the preview JSON manifest instead of the current XML manifest.
-For more information about the JSON manifest, see [JSON-formatted manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
+This add-in will use a preview version of the JSON-formatted manifest that Teams extensions, like custom tabs and messaging extensions, use.
+For more information about this manifest, see [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).

 The new manifest is available for preview and we encourage experienced add-in developers to experiment with it.
 It should not be used in production add-ins.